 3) Information (or documents) not available for public access Vermont § 6.
-Case Records.
-Policy.
-The public shall have access to all case records, in accordance with the (a) Rule 6 provisions of this rule, except as provided in subsection (b) of this section.
-Exceptions.
-The public shall not have access to the following judicial branch records:... (b) Records of the family court in juvenile proceedings governed by Chapter 55 of Title 33, except as provided in 33 V.S.A. § 5536; Records of the court in mental health and mental retardation proceedings under Part 8 of Title 18, not including an order of the court, except where the court determines that disclosure is necessary for the conduct of proceedings before it or that failure to make disclosure would be contrary to the public interest; A presentence investigation report as provided in Chapter 5 of Title 28 and Rule 32(c) of the Vermont Rules of Criminal Procedure;...
-Records containing a description or analysis of the DNA of a person if filed in connection with a family court proceeding; Records produced or created in connection with discovery in a case in (9) court, including a deposition, unless used by a party (i) at trial or (ii) in connection with a request for action by the court; Records containing financial information furnished to the court in connection with an application for an attorney at public expense pursuant to 13 V S.A. § 5236(d) and (e), not including the affidavit submitted in support of the application; Records containing financial information furnished to the court in connection with an application to proceed in forma pauperis, not including the affidavit submitted in support of the application;...
-Any federal, state or local income tax return, unless admitted into evidence;...
-(13)Records of the issuance of a search warrant, until the warrant is executed and (i) property seized pursuant to the warrant is offered in a proceeding, or is subject to a motion to suppress; or (ii) a person, fetus or corpse searched for pursuant to the warrant has been located; (16)Records of the denial of a search warrant: Records created as a result of treatment, diagnosis, or examination of a patient by (17)a physician, dentist, nurse or mental health professional; Records filed in court in connection with the initiation of a criminal proceeding, if the judicial officer does not find probable cause to believe that an offense has been committed and that defendant has committed it, pursuant to Rule 4(b) or 5(c) of the Vermont Rules of Criminal Procedure;...
-(29) Records containing a social security number of any person, but only until the social security number has been redacted from the copy of the record provided to the public; Records with respect to jurors or prospective jurors as provided in the Rules Governing Qualification, List, Selection and Summoning of All Jurors;...
-(32)Any evidence introduced in a proceeding to which the public does not have access; and (33)Any other record to which public access is prohibited by statute.
+Case Records. (a) Policy.
+The public shall have access to all case records, in accordance with the provisions of this rule, except as provided in subsection (b) of this section.
+Rule 6 (a) Policy.
+The public shall have access to all case records, in accordance with the provisions of this rule, except as provided in subsection (b) of this section. (b) Exceptions.
+The public shall not have access to the following judicial branch records: (4) Records of the family court in juvenile proceedings governed by Chapter 55 of Title 33, except as provided in 33 V.S.A. § 5536; (5) Records of the court in mental health and mental retardation proceedings under Part 8 of Title 18, not including an order of the court, except where the court determines that disclosure is necessary for the conduct of proceedings before it or that failure to make disclosure would be contrary to the public interest; (6) A presentence investigation report as provided in Chapter 5 of Title 28 and Rule 32(c) of the Vermont Rules of Criminal Procedure; (8) Records containing a description or analysis of the DNA of a person if filed in connection with a family court proceeding; (9) Records produced or created in connection with discovery in a case in court, including a deposition, unless used by a party (i) at trial or (ii) in connection with a request for action by the court; (10) Records containing financial information furnished to the court in connection with an application for an attorney at public expense pursuant to 13 V S.A. § 5236(d) and (e), not including the affidavit submitted in support of the application; (11) Records containing financial information furnished to the court in connection with an application to proceed in forma pauperis, not including the affidavit submitted in support of the application; (13) Any federal, state or local income tax return, unless admitted into evidence; (15) Records of the issuance of a scarch warrant, until the warrant is executed and (i) property seized pursuant to the warrant is offered in a proceeding, or is subject to a motion to suppress; or (ii) a person, fetus or corpse sear has been located; (16) Records of the denial of a search warrant; (17) Records created as a result of treatment, diagnosis, or examination of a patient by a physician, dentist, nurse or mental health professional; (24) Records filed in court in connection with the initiation of a criminal proceeding, if the judicial officer does not find probable cause to believe that an offense has been committed and that defendant has committed it, pursuant to Rule 4(b) or 5(c) of the Vermont Rules of Criminal Procedure; (29) Records containing a social security number of any person, but only until the social security number has been redacted from the copy of the record provided to the public; (30) Records with respect to jurors or prospective jurors as provided in the Rules Governing Qualification, List, Selection and Summoning of All Jurors; (32) Any evidence introduced in a proceeding to which the public does not have access; and '' (33) Any other record to which public access is prohibited by statute.